ricardojoserf/MemorySnitcher/README.md

 ## TL;DR

-- Using dynamic API resolution to avoid functions appearing in the IAT still requires the ntdll.dll and *NtReadVirtualMemory* addresses.
+- Using dynamic API resolution to avoid functions appearing in the IAT requires only the *NtReadVirtualMemory* address.

-- A separate application which just prints these addresses may look suspicious.
+- A separate application which just prints the address may look suspicious.

 - Using an application with any vulnerability which leaks memory addresses (on purpose) may be stealthier.